lhyochan7/Sudoku-solver-Z3/README.md

 type
 - ./a.out

-Once program is running
+Once program is running following text will show up on the terminal
 - Enter file name:
-will show up on the terminal

 Type in the input file text
 - input.txt